Temple of Amada

 Overview

-First constructed by Thutmose III, the decoration program for this structure was continued by his son and successor, Amenhotep II.
+First constructed during the New Kingdom under the 18th Dynasty (circa mid-15th century BCE) by Thutmose III, the decoration program for this structure was continued by his son and successor, Amenhotep II.
 Amenhotep II's successor, Thutmose IV decided to place a roof over its forecourt and transform it into a pillared or hypostyle hall.

 During the Amarna period, Akhenaten had the name Amun destroyed throughout the temple but this was later restored by Seti I of Egypt's 19th Dynasty.
 Various 19th Dynasty kings especially Seti I and Ramesses II also "carried out minor restorations and added to the temple's decoration."